vedaRadev/sre-take-home-exercise-go/README.md

 someone from setting up a two different services to run on the same domain but different ports (for example, maybe a public API runs on port X but static content is served from port Y or something, I don't know this is a bad example).

+### Launch a goroutine to run the check cycle and availability report every 15 seconds, and also add a synced printing mechanism
+##### Discovery AND Why? (check cycle stuff)
+At this point I've run the code enough times and looked at it for long enough to see that we would run a check cycle, wait for it to finish, _then_ wait 15 seconds to run the next checks.
+That means that if there are many, many endpoints or if we're timing out at the max 500ms on many requests, we might not launch a new check cycle for > 15 seconds.
+What we _really_ want is to _start_ a check cycle, then launch a new check cycle 15 seconds later _regardless of whether the previous check cycle fully finished_.

+##### Why? (synced printing mechanism)
+It's technically possible that we launch another check cycle before we finish our previous check cycle.
+Given that I'm still just kind of spitting out tons of logs for debugging, it's likely that we'll print some information in the middle of printing an availability report, cluttering the output and making it hard to read.
+The little thread safe / synced logger I hacked together just ensures that information still looks relatively organized in the console.

+Also having a little centralized logger/printer makes it easy to enable/disable those debug logs (or implement some sort of log level system + filter) later on.
+Also also if I want to later on separate the availability printing from the check cycles so that we always print a report every 15 seconds instead of just whenever a check cycle ends (which takes an unknown amount of time), having this in place makes doing that a little easier.